 Bodacious Skirt & Shiraz Pie

-In a mixing bowl, add flour, diced meat, and a pinch of salt.
+In a mixing bowl, add flour, diced meat (You can use Skirt, Flank or Hangar), and a pinch of salt.
 Toss until meat is fully coated.

 In a large pot on medium-high heat add your butter.
 Once butter has melted, begin adding your diced meat.
 Work in batches, cooking for about 1 minute per side or until browned all over – remove the meat to a separate bowl and repeat until all meat has been browned and set aside.